near/docs/docs/3.tutorials/nfts/9-series.md

 ## Minting NFTs

+//TODO link to NEAR cli docs

 Now that you have both series created, it's time to now mint some NFTs.
-You can either login with an existing NEAR wallet or you can create a sub-account of one of the NFT contract.
+You can either login with an existing NEAR wallet using `near login` or you can create a sub-account of the NFT contract.
 In our case, we'll use a sub-account.

 ```bash
 near create-account buyer.$NFT_CONTRACT_ID --masterAccount $NFT_CONTRACT_ID --initialBalance 25 && export BUYER_ID=buyer.$NFT_CONTRACT_ID